LordDemonos/Quarm.Guide/README.md

 *I was able to complete cap quest with these skins, and the following dagger turn in.*

 ### There are no maps?
 **A:** The map system was introduced with the Legacy of Ykesha expansion in February 2003, and is not present in Project Quarm.
-I suggest looking into [ZlizEQMap](#ZlizEQMap)
+I suggest looking into [ZlizEQMap](#ZlizEQMap).

 ## Suggestions Feedback and Help